karolinachalupova/DiplomaThesis/README.md

 ## Little TODOs
 IN RESULTS
-- recalculate results using SGD optimization in training
 - recalculate all results and replace the feature VolTrend by VolMV (will not affect the results much, but just to be 100percent correct)

 IN TEXT